Co-spectral radius for countable equivalence relations: Introduction

 \begin{thm} Let $\Gamma$ be a countable group acting by measure preserving maps on $(X,\mu)$ and let $\cS$ be a subrelation of the orbit relation of the action.
 Then for $\mu$-almost every $y\in X$, for every $x\in \Gamma y$

 exists and is independent of $x$.
-Moreover, if $\cS$ is either normal or ergodic, then $\rho^{\cS}$ is almost surely constant. \end{thm}

-Note that one can also state an equivalent, stochastic form of Theorem \ref{thm:SubExponent} using the notion of an Invariant Random Partition, that is, a random partition of the group that is invariant in distribution under the shift action.
+Moreover, if $\cS$ is either normal or ergodic, then $\rho^{\cS}$ is almost surely constant. \end{thm} Note that one can also state an equivalent, stochastic form of Theorem \ref{thm:SubExponent} using the notion of an Invariant Random Partition, that is, a random partition of the group that is invariant in distribution under the shift action.
 Invariant random partitions are defined in \cite[Section 8.1]{RobinThesis}.
 They are natural stochastic generalizations of subgroups, as individually shift invariant partitions are exactly coset partitions with respect to a subgroup.
 The reformulation says that for any invariant random partition of a countable group, all the partition classes have well defined sampling exponents.
 We chose to state Theorem \ref{thm:SubExponent} in the relation language because that is the internal language of its proof.
 We develop the invariant random partition language in the paper \cite{AFHTrajectoryDensity}.

 Theorem \ref{thm:SubExponent} does not seem to follow from the usual arguments.
 The local environment may look quite different from different points of a class.
 In algebraic terms, there is no natural quotient object on which the group would act.
 This is a major deviance from the subgroup case, where this homogeneity holds and trivially makes $p_{n,H}$ supermultiplicative in $n$.
 As a result, we were not able to derive the existence of the sampling exponent with the usual tools, including the standard or Kingman ergodic theorems.
 For the case of unimodular random trees, Theorem \ref{thm:PercExp} follows from an argument we call the $2$-$3$ method.
 In order to prove Theorem \ref{thm:SubExponent} we introduce a generalized version of $2$-$3$ method, which we expect to have more applications.
-We call the rough idea behind the $2$-$3$ method is to establish a local submultiplicative nature of the sequence and then yield the existence of the limit by a density argument.
+We recall the rough idea behind the $2$-$3$ method is to establish a local submultiplicative nature of the sequence and then yield the existence of the limit by a density argument.
 The reader can form a quick impression on this method by reading the text after the statement of Theorem \ref{thm: walk growth intro}.